aspnet/Tooling/known-issues-vs2017-preview.md

 ![image](https://cloud.githubusercontent.com/assets/8246794/25904334/ce13d6e4-3553-11e7-86ad-445eace7a5a2.png)

 * #### Workaround:
-Start a Developer Command Prompt, set the environment variable ASPNETCORE_ENVIRONMENT=Development and then start VS with this environment variable set
+Start a Developer Command Prompt, set the environment variable ASPNETCORE_ENVIRONMENT=Development and then run start Visual Studio from the command prompt (type "devenv").

 ![image](https://cloud.githubusercontent.com/assets/8246794/25904375/ec263bc2-3553-11e7-8ebb-f67f85da62d7.png)

 ### Cannot resolve scoped service error when trying to apply EF migrations or during code generation using existing DbContext

 * #### Issue:
-When trying to apply EF migrations at design-time or during a publish, or during code generation, you might run into an error such as: Cannot resolve scoped service 'WebApplication2.Identity.Data.IdentityServiceDbContext' from root provider – even when ASPNETCORE_ENVIRONMENT is set to Development.
+When trying to apply EF migrations at design-time or during a publish, or during code generation, you see an error such as: Cannot resolve scoped service 'WebApplication2.Identity.Data.IdentityServiceDbContext' from root provider – even when ASPNETCORE_ENVIRONMENT is set to Development.

 ![image](https://cloud.githubusercontent.com/assets/8246794/25904483/322f06d0-3554-11e7-980e-2217c8339a03.png)